-Today Queen Letizia today received two audiences at the Royal Palace of Zarzuela in Madrid.
-In the morning she reeive audience form those attending the meeting of the International Council of the Royal Theater headed by its president, Helena Revoredo.
+Today, Queen Letizia of Spain today received two audiences at the Royal Palace of Zarzuela in Madrid.
+In the morning, she received audience form those attending the meeting of the International Council of the Royal Theater headed by its president, Helena Revoredo.

 The International Council is a support body integrated into the structure of the Teatro Real with the aim of promoting the participation of civil society at the international level in the Teatro Real and the dissemination of its artistic project.
 It counts among its members with outstanding personalities who share their philanthropy and fondness for opera and wish to lend their personal support to the proper functioning of the Teatro Real.